 Who can be an Authorising Officer?

-The Authorising Officer must be the most senior person within your organisation that is responsible for the recruitment of all migrant workers and ensuring that all of your sponsor duties are met, provided you are approved for a licence.
-Additionally, they must be either a paid member of staff or office-holder that is permanently based in the UK for the period of time that they will fill the key personnel role which they have been appointed to.
+The Authorising Officer (AO) must be the most senior person within your organisation responsible for the recruitment of migrant workers and ensuring compliance with all sponsor duties.
+They must be a paid member of staff or office-holder permanently based in the UK for the duration of their role.

 Who cannot be an Authorising Officer?